microsoft/perfview/README.md

-The PerfView user's guide is part of the application itself, however you his this [Users Guide link](http://htmlpreview.github.io/?https://github.com/Microsoft/perfview/blob/master/src/PerfView/SupportFiles/UsersGuide.htm) to see the [master HTML Source File](src/PerfView/SupportFiles/UsersGuide.htm) rendered in your browswer.
+The PerfView user's guide is part of the application itself, however you his this [Users Guide link](http://htmlpreview.github.io/?https://github.com/Microsoft/perfview/blob/master/src/PerfView/SupportFiles/UsersGuide.htm) to see the [GitHub HTML Source File](src/PerfView/SupportFiles/UsersGuide.htm) rendered in your browser.
 You can also simply download PerfView using the instructions above and select the Help -> User's Guide menu item.

 ### Tools Needed to Build PerfView